Updated: Nov 11

 In Traditional Chinese Medicine, there are many acupressure points we can massage ourselves to help improve sleep.

-You can use your thumb or fingers to massage it clockwise 30 times and then counter-clockwise 30 times, or just do it for 5 to 10 minutes on each point.
+You can use your thumb or fingers to massage it clockwise 30 times and then counter-clockwise 30 times, or do it for a few minutes on each point.
 If a certain point hurts, it means there's a qi (energy) obstruction there.
 In that case, just apply however much pressure you can tolerate, and over time, the pain will reduce as the blockage reduces.

 Tip 8: Set an alarm to start your evening routine